Our GUARANTEE

 You already have a contingency fund set aside (typically 4% to 8% of your construction cost), because you've been conditioned to "expect" change orders.
 On an average size project ($10 to $12 million), a RediCheck Review costs less than 0.2% (two-tenths of one percent) of the construction cost.
 This is only a fraction of your contingency fund.
 A small, but smart investment compared to the savings you will realize.

-Call the nearest RediCheck Associate office or submit request for proposal and describe the project to us.
+Call the nearest RediCheck Associate office or submit a request for proposal and describe the project to us.
 We'll give you a proposal, usually on the same day.
 Provide electronic access to your documents and we'll put our trained professionals to work reviewing the drawings and specifications.
-We'll return a complete set of color scanned plans and specifications thoroughly reviewed, marked, and highlighted to indicate all the items which have been reviewed and cross-checked.
+We'll return a complete set of plans and specifications (PDFs) thoroughly reviewed, marked, and highlighted to indicate all the items which have been reviewed and cross-checked.
 Errors, omissions, and discrepancies are noted in red for easy identification.
 Your architect can start making revisions to the drawings immediately.
-For a small additional fee, we can provide a personal debrief to your staff and design team.
+For a small additional fee, we can provide an online debrief to your staff and design team.

 In short, yes!
 The technological advances in recent years, such as Building Information Modeling (BIM), are moving in the right direction concerning document coordination and increased efficiencies.
 However, BIM is still evolving and not working to its full potential.
 We have checked numerous projects produced with BIM software and have found little changes in the types and quantity of discrepancies.
 This may be due to a false sense of security that the software and concept provides.
 Are all members of the design team using BIM and/or tools that are compatible?
 What is the experience level of the personnel using the newest software tools?
 Our most technologically savvy clients have found RediCheck to be a valuable supplement to the Design Team.